colorfulnotion/polkadot-wiki/docs/general/dune-analytics/parachain-dashboards/interlay-dashboards.md

 ## Useful Queries

-Some of the most important queries for Interlay are made available as materialized views.
+Some useful queries for Interlay are made available as materialized views.

 | Subject Area     | Query                                             | Materialized View                               | Description                                                                |
 | ---------------- | ------------------------------------------------- | ----------------------------------------------- | -------------------------------------------------------------------------- |